tom-h/Intro-OpenRefine/README.md

 ### rows

 Before we get started, notice at the top of the page, that the project lists the number of rows.
 This number will change based on context.
-Rember this number: 13290.
+Remember this number: 13290.
 Unless we do something to _add_ rows, we will generally be operating on a number of rows equal to, or less than this number.

 ### pagination